9 Ways to Enjoy Your Deck in Winter

 1. Heat it up

-2. A safe deck fire pitOpens in a new tab., warming hands
+2. A deck fire pit

 3. Fire up the Barbeque